-Year 2000 Plan/2011 Tier Retiree - State Employment in a Benefit-Eligible Position
+Year 2000 Plan/2011 Tier Retiree

-- MPERS benefit stops for any month in which you work for the state in a benefit-eligible position. - Additional service credit will accrue during period of reemployment (after you have worked at least one year). - at least one year).

-Monthly benefit will be equal to the amount you were receiving when originally retired plus additional benefit for service and salary earned while reemployed.
+- MPERS benefit stops for any month in which you work for the state in a benefit-eligible position. - Additional service credit will accrue during period of reemployment (after you have worked at least one year). - Your monthly benefit will be equal to the amount you were receiving when you originally retired plus additional benefit for service and salary you earned while reemployed.

-Benefit-Eligible Position

-A position normally requiring the performance of duties of at least 1,040 hours per year.
+Benefit-Eligible Position As defined in statute, a position normally requiring the performance of duties of at least 1,040 hours per year.

-The employer determines if the position is considered benefiteligible or not.
+The employer determines if the position is considered benefit-eligible or not.

-If You Consider Reemployment With the State After Retirement

-Contact an MPERS benefit specialist with questions regarding how reemployment with the state might affect your retirement benefit.
+If You Consider Reemployment With the State After Retirement Contact an MPERS benefit specialist with questions regarding how reemployment with the state might affect your retirement benefit.
 The reemployment laws occasionally change.
 The laws in effect when you return to work for the state will apply.
+Applying for retirement is a two-step process designed to give you more time to make your retirement elections and it allows MPERS to provide you with more individualized information.